cristian-guerrero/legion-go-tricks/README.md

 - HHD PS5 Controller Emulator bug
   - If you hold an LGO joystick input while booting or resuming from suspend, the input may get stuck in whatever direction you were pointing
   - workaround: don't press anything for a few seconds, let the device register itself
-- (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
-You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz
+- user reports say wifi has lower download speeds on Linux vs Windows

+### Nobara bugs
 - controller is more buggy in desktop mode for desktop-related usage, should still work fine for gaming
   - nested desktop still seems fine
-- nobara v39 - ryzenadj may not be working for TDP control
-  - use custom Lenovo TDP mode via Decky plugin instead: [see here](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go)
-- user reports say wifi has lower download speeds on Linux vs Windows
 - reports of handycon reactivating by itself, which interferes with hhd
   - you can disable it again with `sudo systemctl disable --now handycon.service`
     - you can also opt to remove it, the command should be `sudo dnf remove handygccs` (untested)
+- (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
+You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz

 ### User-reported bugs (needs verification)